This whakataukī pretty much sums up Kaikoura Cheese and their Mahi, in more ways than one.

 Riding the tide of interest in natural wellness, probiotic drinks are increasingly popular, no longer to be found just in health-food shops but crowding our supermarket shelves and cafe menus, too.
-Their appeal lies in the benefit that naturally fermented foods can offer our health and the desire for alternatives to sugar-laden, carbonated drinks.

 Who will be the Cuisine Artisan Award supreme winner for 2018?